 But it is so important.

-You need to have a clear sense of where you are going before you can come up with the activities that’ll help you get there.
+You need to have a clear sense of where you are going before you can devise activities to help you get there.

 “If the ladder is not leaning against the right wall, every step we take just gets us to the wrong place faster.”
 Stephen R. Covey, The 7 Habits of Highly Effective People